 The uncertainty of rate changes is one reason Falk and other experts recommend using your personal goals to help determine how you manage your savings, debt and investments.

-Rates can play a factor in the choices you make — such as how quickly you pay down debt or your asset allocations — but your personal circumstances and goals are a bigger priority than the central bank’s next move.
+Interest rates can play a factor in the choices you make — such as how quickly you pay down debt or your asset allocations — but your personal circumstances and goals are a bigger priority than their next move, up or down.

 Managing your finances can be a balancing act, but it is possible.
-Read How to balance money.
+Read how in How to balance money.